 The culture of the Dominican Republic has been influenced by a huge range of variables, from the arrival of European colonizers to U.S. occupation and years of political corruption.
 Without a doubt, the turbulence of the Dominican Republic's history has impacted its culture greatly.

 Cultural products such as Dominican art and literature have been shaped by the changing conditions throughout history.
-While the influences brought about by colonization or foreign occupation have not been entirely negative, and some significant techniques and styles have been incorporated into Dominican culture; there is a sense, especially with Dominican literature, of a fragile grasp on cultural identity due to the instability.
-And as such, there has been a constant promotion to define identity and separate Dominican culture from external manipulation.
+While the influences brought about by colonization and foreign occupation have not been entirely negative, and some significant techniques and styles have been incorporated into Dominican culture; there is a sense, especially with Dominican literature, of a fragile grasp on cultural identity due to the instability.
+And as such, there has been a constant effort to define identity and separate Dominican culture from external manipulation.

 Indeed, there are areas of culture that are truly unique and a source of great pride for the Dominican people.
-Music and dance is a prime example, the colorful and diverse Bachata and Merengue are great symbols of Dominican culture.
+Music and dance is a prime example; the colorful and diverse Bachata and Merengue are great symbols of Dominican culture.

 With regards to Dominican society, there has always been a strong belief in the power of the family unit.
-The strong family structure has ensured that cultural characteristics, such as Dominican customs, holidays and even the cuisine have remained strong against the waves of upheavals.
+The strong family structure has ensured that cultural characteristics, such as Dominican customs, holidays, and even the cuisine have remained strong against the waves of upheavals.